lcourson/Hangfire.Dashboard.Management.v2/README.md

 ![MIT License](https://img.shields.io/badge/license-MIT-orange.svg)
 ![Build Status](https://github.com/lcourson/Hangfire.Dashboard.Management.v2/workflows/Master%20Build/badge.svg?branch=master)

-Hangfire.Dashboard.Management.v2 provides a Management page in the default dashboard that allows for manually kicking off jobs or maintaining the queuing and scheduling of jobs.
+Hangfire.Dashboard.Management.v2 provides a Management page in the default dashboard of [Hangfire](https://www.hangfire.io) that allows for manually kicking off jobs or maintaining the queuing and scheduling of jobs.

 ![management](images/mainInterface.png)

 ## Features

- - **Automatic page and menu generation**: Simple attributes on your job classes define management pages.
+ - **Automatic page and menu generation**: Simple attributes on your job classes to define management pages.
  - **Automatic input generation**: Simple attributes on your properties allows for auto generation of input fields. (bool, int, text, DateTime, and Enum)
  - **Support for IJobCancellationToken and PerformContext**: These job properties are automatically ignored and set null on job creation.
  - **Simple Fire-and-Forget**: Directly from your Management dashboard you can fire any Job.